neerajajaja/moodle-to-azure-aks/README.md

 │
-├── moodle-arm-templates          # contains arm templates and scripts to deploy the required infrastructure │   ├── aks                       # contains the volume yaml to be applied to aks │   │   ├── pv.yaml               # persistent volume to be applied to aks(called at install_moodle.sh) │   │   └── pvc.yaml              # persistent volume claim to be applied to aks(called at install_moodle.sh)
+├── moodle-arm-templates          # contains arm templates and scripts to deploy the required infrastructure │   ├── aks                       # contains the volume yaml to be applied to aks │   │   ├── pv.yaml               # persistent volume to be applied to aks(called at prepare_moodle.sh) │   │   └── pvc.yaml              # persistent volume claim to be applied to aks(called at prepare_moodle.sh)
-│   ├── scripts                   # contains script to install moodle at ctlr vm │   │   └── install_moodle.sh     # imports sql db to azure my sql db, builds custom container image and pushes to acr and deploys moodle on kubernetes with bitnami helm chart
+│   ├── scripts                   # contains script to install moodle at ctlr vm │   │   └── prepare_moodle.sh     # imports sql db to azure my sql db, builds custom container image and pushes to acr and deploys moodle on kubernetes with bitnami helm chart
 │   ├── nested                    # contains arm templates to create all required resources │   │   ├── acr.json              # creates azure container registery that stores the image repository of custom moodle image │   │   ├── aks.json              # creates required AKS resource
-│   │   ├── controller-setup.json      # extension runs custom script install_moodle.sh in ctlr vm
+│   │   ├── controller-setup.json      # extension runs custom script prepare_moodle.sh in ctlr vm
 │   │   ├── controller.json	      # creates controller vm along with the other required resources.
 Triggers controller-setup.json
 │   │   ├── db-mysql.json         # creates Azure MySQL resource with required firewall rules
 │   │   ├── network-subnet.json      # creates the network subnet in the vnet created in network.json